What is it?

 It's possible to have uterine polyps without signs or symptoms.

 - Irregular menstrual bleeding — for example, having frequent, unpredictable periods of variable length and heaviness

 - Excessively heavy menstrual periods

 Uterine polyps can develop in pre- or postmenopausal women.
 Postmenopausal women may experience only light bleeding or spotting.

 Although the exact cause of uterine polyps is unknown, hormonal factors appear to play a role.
-Uterine polyps are estrogen-sensitive, meaning that they respond to estrogen in the same way that the lining of your uterus does — growing in response to circulating estrogen.
+Uterine polyps are estrogen-sensitive, meaning that they respond to oestrogen in the same way that the lining of your uterus does — growing in response to circulating oestrogen.

 You're at greater risk of developing uterine polyps if: